Bobbi Humphrey: Career

 Within weeks of arriving in New York, Humphrey was signed by George Butler to Blue Note.
 She had already begun playing regularly throughout the city, including joining Herbie Mann on stage in Central Park and an impromptu performance on The Tonight Show.
 She was asked to join the final band of trumpeter Lee Morgan, performing on his last Blue Note album in 1971.
-Morgan contributed to Humphrey's first album, Flute In, in 1971.
+Morgan contributed to Humphrey's first album, Flute-In, in 1971.

 She has played with Duke Ellington and George Benson.
 Benson and Humphrey were guest musicians on Stevie Wonder's single "Another Star" from his Songs in the Key of Life (1976) album.
 In 1976, she was named Best Female Instrumentalist by Billboard magazine.

 Humphrey has played at the Apollo Theatre, Hollywood Bowl, Carnegie Hall, Montreux Jazz Festival, Russian River Jazz Festival (Northern California).
 She cites Hubert Laws, Herbie Mann, and James Moody as influences.

 Blacks and Blues, recorded in 1973 with the Mizell Brothers, was one of her biggest selling albums for Blue Note.
 On this album she shifted from the straight ahead jazz of her first two albums produced by George Butler.
 She sought out the Mizell Brothers after their work on Donald Byrd's Black Byrd, which combined funk with jazz.
 Blacks and Blues was recorded in three days at the Sound Factory.
 In "Harlem River Drive" and other tracks, Humphrey's playing was improvised.
 As Humphrey recalled in an interview in 2006, "In other words, they would play the track in the background and just tell me to play to it.
 There was no written melody.
 Growing up, the music they listened to was doo-wop.
 And from that background, they intrinsically understood harmony.
 So they would already have the chord changes and background vocals laid out.
 I just played what I felt off the top of my head against that."
 Humphrey sings vocals on "Just a Love Child" and the album's last track, "Baby's Gone".
+Blacks and Blues peaked at no. 84 on the Billboard 200, where it spent a total of 21 weeks, making this her first album to chart.